connerirwin/musfix/README.md

 A full list can be found [here](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/profiling.html)

+# Integration Testing

-To run rudimentary integration testing (this will diff your output against rubric)
+To run the integration tests

-    verify.sh
+    stack test

+To accept changes to the test suite and regenerate the template files

+    TASTY_ACCEPT=true stack test

+To verify changes to the tests

+    git diff --word-diff --patience --color

 # Debugging in GHCi